psychemedia/pentrich-uprising/tellings/72_telling_pentrich-rising.md

 From the Midland counties of Derbyshire and Nottinghamshire to the West Riding of Yorkshire, a tall, fair-headed, red-whiskered man, well-dressed, attends many of the meetings.
 He brings news: of sentiment in London; of the planned actions elsewhere around the country.
 His name?
 Mr William Oliver.
 His conversations with two local committees in particular, are notable: one in Huddersfield, in the West Riding of Yorkshire; the other in Pentrich, near Nottingham.

-The story told in each case is the same: as the State Trial begins in London for the men accused of leading the riot there in December, there will be: an insurrection; there will be: a march, to the metroplis; and there will be: change.
+The story told in each case is the same: as the State Trial begins in London for the men accused of leading the riot there in December, there will be: an insurrection; there will be: a march, to the metropolis; and there will be: change.

 Weapons will be required: in part, from the garrisons, quickly captured, and rendered ineffective.
 No blood will be spilled.
 Debts will be relieved; industries will be nationalised; and Parliament will be reformed.
 The date is set: Sunday, June the 8th, 1817.